Module Code

 Design Project – Group projects:

 Students will be divided into group of five and will be given a specific design statement.
 Each group of students will be asked to produce a process design based on their design statement and perform mass and energy balance calculations, as well as basic design calculations for the process.
-The students are also expected to design simple unit operations such as pumps and heat exchangers with the guidance given.
-Lastly, a final report compiling the calculated data and detail analysis of operating conditions will be submitted at the end of the semester.
+The students are also expected to design simple unit operations such as heat exchangers with the guidance given.
+Aspen simulation will be used to extract property data to complete these design calculations.
+In addition, the energy balance of heat exchanger will be verified with the simulation data obtained from Aspen.
+A final report compiling the calculated data and detail analysis of operating conditions will be submitted at the end of the semester.
 Peer review assessment will be conducted as a measure of the group working performance of each individual student.

 On completion of this module a learner should be able to:

-Describe the basic key features, operation modes and condition of industrial equipment.
+Describe the basic key features, operation modes and conditions of liquid extraction, distillation column and heat exchanger.
+(A1.2-5)

 Learners are expected to demonstrate the following on completion of the module:

-Analytical and computational skill – Use of Excel for calculations and graphing.
+Computational skill – Use of Excel for calculations and Aspen.

-Problem solving skill – Completing design problems centered on individual unit operations and on a small process.
+Problem solving skill – Completing design problems centred on individual unit operations and on a small process.

 Creative thinking – Enhanced through development of operating strategies to increase process efficiency.